 Scattershot marketing is like playing the lottery, as the chances of hitting the motherload are low.
 This was especially the case of this company, which was already experiencing brand confusion and defection.
 To realize sustainable, high growth, companies must embrace systematic approaches and processes over time.

-In addition to taking a systematic approach to marketing, companies that experience high growth successfully build and integrate what Marketri calls the Four Pillars of Growth Marketing: Strategy, Talent, Technology, and Processes.
-Growth Marketing requires the successful construction of each pillar – starting with Strategy.
+In addition to taking a systematic approach to marketing, companies that experience high growth successfully build and integrate what Marketri calls the Four Pillars of Profit Center Marketing: Strategy, Talent, Technology, and Processes.
+Profit Center Marketing requires the successful construction of each pillar – starting with Strategy.

 When we work with clients looking to move up and to the right, we always begin with marketing due diligence, goal setting, and strategy, which inform how to construct the other pillars.
 If we don’t start with strategy, we can see a variety of negative outcomes.
 For example, when companies focus on talent before strategy, companies can end up employing professionals with the wrong skillsets for their goals.
 If they put technology first, they can implement expensive, underutilized marketing and sales platforms, which quickly become unnecessary overhead.